BaconEggsRL/chart-gd/README.md

 # chart-gd

+(WORK IN PROGRESS.)

-Tested on Godot Engine 3.1.
-For Godot engine 2.1 please use the branch [2.1](https://github.com/binogure-studio/chart-gd/tree/2.1)
+Tested on Godot Engine 4.4.1.stable.
+For Godot engine 3.1 please use the branch [3.1](https://github.com/binogure-studio/chart-gd/tree/3.1)

 ## Preview